openaq/openaq-info/FAQ.md

 **9. What kinds of data are stored to the OpenAQ Platform?
 Where is Air Quality Index data?**

-Our focus is air quality data and we aggregate primarily PM2.5, PM10, CO, SO2, NO2, O3, and BC measurements from reference-grade monitors and [now, as a pilot, low-cost sensors](https://medium.com/@openaq/low-cost-sensor-platform-pilot-launch-bd66ab226c6).
+Our focus is air quality data and we aggregate primarily PM2.5, PM10, CO, SO2, NO2, O3, and BC measurements from reference-grade monitors and [low-cost sensors](https://medium.com/@openaq/low-cost-sensor-platform-pilot-launch-bd66ab226c6).
 For a limited set of locations, we also have data for PM1, PM1 counts, PM2.5 counts, PM10 counts, CH4, CO mass, CO2, NO, NOx, NO2 mass, O3 mass, SO2 mass, UFP count.
 Read more about our [data format](https://github.com/openaq/openaq-data-format) and [data type definitions](https://github.com/openaq/openaq-data-format/blob/master/data-type-definitions.md).
 You can read more about the sources of these data [here](https://medium.com/@openaq/where-does-openaq-data-come-from-a5cf9f3a5c85#.f5h1gpse3).
 We also do not store AQI data, you can find more about why [here](https://medium.com/@openaq/why-looking-beyond-air-quality-index-values-matters-d903bf773e1).

 <a name="lowcostsensors"/>

 **10. What are low-cost sensors and why have they been added to the platform?**

 In a few words, low-cost sensors are newer, often smaller and less expensive air quality sensors than traditional reference-grade monitors.
-Low-costs sensors measure specific air pollutants, typically particulate matter and occasionally gaseous pollutants.
+Low-cost sensors measure specific air pollutants, typically particulate matter and occasionally gaseous pollutants.
 While "low-cost" is subjective, the cost tends to be $100s or $1000s instead of $10,000s.

-In greater detail,  Low-cost sensor data refer to all non-reference-grade data that is produced by a wide variety of sources, from individuals in their communities,  researchers, to government actors.
+In greater detail,  low-cost sensor data refer to all non-reference-grade data that is produced by a wide variety of sources, from individuals in their communities,  to researchers, to government actors.
 Low-cost sensor data does not refer directly to specific cost bands, as what counts as “low-cost” varies based on socioeconomic and regional variables.
-Sensors in this category use technology components that are typically less expensive to manufacture than reference sensors or use reference-grade components in an atypical configuration and as a consequence may generate less robust data with lower accuracy and precision.
+Sensors in this category use technology components that are typically less expensive to manufacture than reference sensors or use reference-grade components in an atypical configuration and, as a consequence, may generate less robust data with lower accuracy and precision.

 Learn more through the [EPA’s Air Sensor Toolbox](https://www.epa.gov/air-sensor-toolbox) and [South Coast AQMD’s AQ-SPEC](http://www.aqmd.gov/aq-spec).

-Since the beginning, OpenAQ's focus has been exclusively reference-grade government air quality data, but we recognize the limitations this poses and how low-cost sensors have become an important part of the air quality ecosystem:
+Initially, OpenAQ's focus was exclusively reference-grade government air quality data, but we recognized the limitations this poses and how low-cost sensors have become an important part of the air quality ecosystem:
 1. _Currently, only [half of the world’s governments produce air quality data](https://openaq.org/assets/files/2020_OpenData_StateofPlay.pdf)_, leaving 1.4 billion people without access to government-sponsored, reference grade data.
 Low-cost sensors can help fill in these large data gaps, particularly in the Global South, where air quality data has had historically sparse coverage.

-2. _There are a growing number and variety of stakeholders who are generating air quality data._ Advancements in sensor technology and subsequent emergence of lower cost sensors have lowered the barrier for entry, encouraging a greater number of participants to produce air quality knowledge (including researchers, community organizers, citizen scientists).
+2. _There are a growing number and variety of stakeholders who are generating air quality data._ Advancements in sensor technology and subsequent emergence of lower-cost sensors have lowered the barrier for entry, encouraging a greater number of participants to produce air quality knowledge (including researchers, community organizers, citizen scientists).
 We wanted the platform to reflect the diversity of the landscape, highlighting new collaborations and possibilities.

 Our [low-cost sensor platform is a pilot](https://medium.com/@openaq/low-cost-sensor-platform-pilot-launch-bd66ab226c6)!
-[Give us feedback](https://forms.gle/YMzf9bPsTBCQx5dj9) and let us know how you are using the new data.
+[Give us feedback](https://forms.gle/YMzf9bPsTBCQx5dj9) and let us know how you are using the data.

 <a name="dataattribution"/>